verdusco1/kotrreviews.github.io/README.md

               </a>
           </div>

-4.2 Update all necessary artile info.
+4.2 Update all necessary article info.